Keipara/Keipara/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on completing a coding bootcamp- App Academy!
+- 🔭 I’m currently working on python fullstack group project
 - 🌱 I’m currently learning Docker
 - 👯 looking to collaborate on fullstack projects
 - 🤔 I’m looking for help with Flask